History of lighthouses: Greek-Roman period

 According to Homeric legend, Palamedes of Nafplio invented the first lighthouse, although they are certainly attested with the Lighthouse of Alexandria (designed and constructed by Sostratus of Cnidus) and the Colossus of Rhodes.
 However, Themistocles had earlier established a lighthouse at the harbour of Piraeus connected to Athens in the 5th century BC, essentially a small stone column with a fire beacon.

 Lesches, a Greek poet (c.
-660 BC) mentions a lighthouse at Sigeion in the Troad.
+660 BC), mentions a lighthouse at Sigeion in the Troad.
 This appears to have been the first light regularly maintained for the guidance of mariners.

 Written descriptions and drawings of the Pharos of Alexandria provide information about lighthouses, but the tower itself collapsed during an earthquake many centuries after its construction in the 3rd century BC by the Greeks.
-The Tower of Hercules at A Coruña in Spain has a Roman core, and the ruins of the Dover lighthouse in England give insight into construction; other evidence about lighthouses exists in depictions on coins and mosaics, of which many represent the lighthouse at Ostia.
+The Tower of Hercules at A Coruña in Spain has a Roman core, and the ruins of the Dover lighthouse in England give insight into its construction; other evidence about lighthouses exists in depictions on coins and mosaics, of which many represent the lighthouse at Ostia.
 Coins from Alexandria, Ostia, and Laodicea in Syria also exist.

-While the evidence provides insight into the exterior structure of these structures, there are many gaps in evidence concerning less visible aspects of the structures.
+While the evidence provides insight into the exterior structure of these structures, there are many gaps in the evidence concerning less visible aspects of the structures.
 The remains at A Coruña and Dover help determine how each lighthouse structure functioned, though one must make some assumptions to determine how the structures beacons were illuminated.
 Presumably locally available fuels will have included wood and probably coal to keep a fire going continuously during the night, and there is a large chimney leading to the top room at the Tower of Hercules.
 The example from Dover has been converted at some stage into a simple bell tower for the adjoining church.

 Lighthouse keepers may have added combustible liquids to reduce the expenditure on fuel and keep the light steady during gales, but little information exists in the literature from the time.
 It may also be possible that the light was protected from the wind by glass windows, and large mirrors may have assisted in projecting the light beam as far as possible.
 It is likely that lighthouses would have required considerable labour for transporting the fuel and maintaining the flame.
 At Cape Hatteras in the 1870s, one keeper and two assistants kept themselves busy by tending more sophisticated flames from powerful oil lamps.

 While artistic representations assist us in re-creating a visual image of lighthouses, they present many problems.
-Depictions of lighthouses on Roman coins, inscriptions, carvings, and mosaics present an inconsistent view of the actual appearances of the structures.
+Depictions of lighthouses on Roman coins, inscriptions, carvings, and mosaics present an inconsistent view of the actual appearance of the structures.
 Most show a building with two or three stories that decreases in width as it ascends.
 The limited size of coins could cause the producer of the coin to alter the image to fit on the surface.
 The similarity in depictions of lighthouses is symbolic rather than accurate representations of specific beacons.